VernonB-JR/Building_Intution_for_DNS/README.md

 ![cloudflare-1111](https://user-images.githubusercontent.com/109401839/213241753-8772baf2-c4fd-4721-827b-c86fb18ae13c.gif)

 What is DNS?
 The Domain Name System (DNS) is the phonebook of the Internet.
 It basically allows us to convert IP addresses from numbers (8.8.8.8) to readable addresses like (www.google.com).
-Imagine, when using your smartphone and we ask our built in assistant, "Hey Siri, call USPS nearby" and siri then finds that address, converts it to a number, and connects us to the USPS.
+Imagine, when using your smartphone and we ask our built in assistant, "Hey Siri, call USPS nearby" and siri then finds that address, converts it into a number, and connects us to the USPS.

 <h2>Actions and Observations</h2>
 **A-Record Exercise**